bengreatrix/cops_and_robbers_project/README_template.md

 ---

-# [Provide a Brief Descriptive Project Title Here]
+# Cops & Robbers Simulation

 Project Name: [provide catkin_ws name here].
 *For example, `followbot`, `wanderbot`, and `redball` are project names we've used in class.
 When I install your code, I want to know where I'll find it in `~/catkin_ws/src/`*